Question: The difficult patient

 How to treat if you have to, and what can you learn from them, for when you have to treat another.

-Aerobics, Coaching, Angel Therapy, Aromatherapy, Intense Pulsed Light Therapy (IPL), Auricular Acupuncture, Turkish Bath, Steam and Sauna Therapy, Trigger Point Therapy, Sports Massage, Thai Luk Pra Kob Massage, Spray Tanning and Sunless Tanning, Cosmetic Injectables, Thai Massage, Martial Arts, Face Lift - Nonsurgical, Trager Approach, Bust Treatments and Enhancement, Tui Na Massage, Thread Vein Treatment, Circuit Training, Lipo-Injection, Craniosacral Therapy, Chair Massage, Deep Tissue Massage, Children's Massage, Cosmetic Dental Treatments, Electrolysis, Body Exfoliation Treatments, Bikini Facial, Hellerwork, Kung Fu, Naprapathy, Hydrotherapy, Cosmetic Surgery, Magnetic Therapy, Liposuction, Kinesiology, Light Therapy, Body Treatments - CACI, Scar Tissue Treatments, Hair Extensions, Face Massage, Pilates, Physiotherapy, Ki Therapy, Hair Loss Treatments - Non Surgical, Yogilates, QiYoga, Breast Enlargement, Bhakti Yoga, Collagen Treatments, Nail Extensions & Overlays, Emotional Therapy, Cryotherapy, Sex Counselling
+Aerobics, Coaching, Angel Therapy, Aromatherapy, Intense Pulsed Light Therapy (IPL), Turkish Bath, Steam and Sauna Therapy, Trigger point therapy, Sports Massage, Spray Tanning and Sunless Tanning, Cosmetic Injectables, Thai Massage, Martial Arts, Face Lift - Nonsurgical, Trager Approach, Bust Treatments and Enhancement, Chinese Massage, Thread Vein Treatment, Circuit Training, Lipo-Injection, Craniosacral Therapy, Chair Massage, Deep Tissue Massage, Cosmetic Dental Treatments, Electrolysis, Body Exfoliation Treatments, Hellerwork, Kung Fu, Naprapathy, Hydrotherapy, Cosmetic Surgery, Magnetic Therapy, Liposuction, Kinesiology, Light Therapy, CACI Body Treatments, Scar Tissue Treatments, Hair Extensions, Face Massage, Pilates, Physiotherapy, Ki Therapy, Hair Loss Treatments, Yogilates, QiYoga, Breast Enlargement, Bhakti Yoga, Collagen Treatments, Nail Extensions & Overlays, Emotional Therapy, Cryotherapy, Sex Counselling

 Thanks for answering - your answer appears below